 - It’s very important since it basically affects how sharp your photo will become.
-This applies to your photos quality on digital displays or on its printed form.
+This applies to the quality of your photos on digital displays or on their printed form.

 Camera resolution affects a few things:

-- Down-sampling: Cameras with high resolution allows you to reduce clutter, noise, and focus problems.
+- Down-sampling: Cameras with high resolution allow you to reduce clutter, noise, and focus problems.

 - More sharpness since there are more pixels.